-The Bank conducted an assessment of the business model in which the financial instrument is held, at a portfolio level, as this approach reflects the best way in which assets are managed and how the information is made available to management bodies.
+The Bank assessed the business model in which the financial instrument is held. at a portfolio level, as this approach reflects the best way in which assets are managed and how the information is made available to management bodies.
 The information considered in this assessment includes: